All Episodes

 The governor of Mississippi expressed opposition.

-And the governor of South Carolina, these four governors represent states that are in the proverbial black belt.
+The governor of Texas and the governor of South Carolina, these four governors, represent states that are in the proverbial black belt.

 I was particularly insulted by that.

-Okay, now if I am a racial coward, then I don't play this bite and I don't talk about it, and I don't comment on it.
+Okay, now, if I am a racial coward, then I don't play this bite and I don't talk about it and I don't comment on it.

-Because what he's just said here is that these four governors in Louisiana, South Carolina, uh, what else did he, Texas, Texas, and Mississippi are racists.
+Because what he's just said here is that these four governors in Louisiana, South Carolina, what else did he do?

 That they don't want to take this money because they don't want the money going to black people.